modelab/grasshopper-primer/en/1-foundations/1-5/2_what-is-a-data-tree.md

 Due to their complexity, Data Trees can be difficult to understand.
 Grasshopper has several tools to help visualize and understand the data stored in a tree.

 **The Param Viewer**
 The Param Viewer (Params/Util/Param Viewer) allows you to visualize data in text form and as a tree.
 Connect any output containing data to the input of the Param Viewer.
 To show the tree, right-click the Param Viewer and select “draw tree.”
-In this example, the Param Viewer is connected to the Points (P) output of a Divide Curve component that divided 10 curves into 10 segements each.
+In this example, the Param Viewer is connected to the Points (P) output of a Divide Curve component that divided 10 curves into 10 segments each.
 The ten branches correspond to the ten curves, each containing a list of 11 points which are the division points of the curve.

 ![IMAGE](images/1-5-2/1-5-2_003-param-viewer.png)
 >1.
 Path of each list